Scholars of Islam: Syed Ahmad Khan

 Syed Ahmad Khan (1817-1898) – a prominent religious figure and reformer of the times of British Raj, who made a great contribution to the idea of a Muslim state, which was realized during the creation of Pakistan, and to the renewal of the Muslim education system.

-The main contribution to the social development of India was his “theory of two nations”, according to which Muslims and Hindus cannot develop harmoniously within one state, since their differences in culture, customs, habits and life are so great that they are “two different nations ”, the harmonious coexistence of which is possible only within the framework of two separate states.
+The main contribution to the social development of India was his “theory of two nations”.
+According to which Muslims and Hindus cannot develop harmoniously within one state.
+Due to their differences in culture, customs, habits and life are so great that they are “two different nations “.
+The harmonious coexistence of which is possible only within the framework of two separate states.
 This theory differed from the views of the supporters of a single state, who believed that the Muslims of the North should not be deprived of the opportunity to freely expand their influence in the South and that within the framework of the two states the possibilities of Islam would be reduced.
 But the point of view of Syed Ahmad Khan won out half a century after his death.

 For the contribution that Syed Ahmad Khan made to the renewal of Muslim self-consciousness, many rank him among the Mujaddids of the past 14th century AH (renovators of the faith, who, according to the Prophet, should appear once every hundred years).